ShYUB000/EAS510-Project1/README.md

 The main reflection: no single rule is reliable alone, robust matching requires combining complementary techniques.
 V2 clearly outperforms V1 in both robustness and accuracy.

+## Some of the code is based on AI.
+Please consider it as appropriate.

 ## V1 Evaluation

 <img src="v1_result.png" width="800">